Guzzur/razzy.dev/src/posts/java-rmi-usage-example.md

 ## In conclusion

 The RMI library has not changed since 2004.
-Even the Carmine, the alternative, hasn't changes since 2014.
-Looks like the REST, SOAP and other language independent approaches have won this battle.
+Even the Carmine, the alternative, hasn't changed since 2014.
+Looks like the REST, SOAP and other language independent approaches won this battle.